What is (good) web design?

 Card grid design

-This type of design became popular with sites such as Pinterest, Facebook, or Twitter.
+This type of design became popular with sites such as Pinterest, Facebook, and Twitter.

-The image makes it easy to identify the different contents of a page.
+The image used in the card grid design makes it easy to identify the different contents of a page.
 It makes browsing and selecting information more accessible and enjoyable.

 Example of card grid design